qifu1177/ApplicatonProcess.Application/README.md

 - after sending the data, the aurelia router redirects to a view which confirms the sending and shows the user all his created assets.
 - if the sending was not successful an error message is shown in a aurelia-dialog.
 Describing what was going wrong.

-For all strings, use localization and a Jsonfile as resource file.
+- For all strings, use localization and a Jsonfile as resource file.
-To save the data use entityframework core 5.0 and entityframework in memory database.
+- To save the data use entityframework core 5.0 and entityframework in memory database.
-Use autofac for dependency injection
+- Use autofac for dependency injection

+## Run the app with docker
-## 1. Installation
+### Installation
 For the project shoud be installed docker and nodejs
-    .
-Docker installation, go to https://www.docker.com/get-started
+- Docker installation, go to https://www.docker.com/get-started
-    . nodejs installation, go to https://nodejs.org/en/download/
+- nodejs installation, go to https://nodejs.org/en/download/

-## 2. Build for production
+### Build for production
-Go to folder "ApplicatonProcess.Application\AureliaApp", then run `npm install`, then run `npm run build`
+- Go to folder "ApplicatonProcess.Application\AureliaApp", then run `npm install`, then run `npm run build`
-## 3. Run the App
+### Run
-Go to folder "ApplicatonProcess.Application", then run `docker-compose up`, then open `http://localhost:5000`
+- Go to folder "ApplicatonProcess.Application", then run `docker-compose up`, then open `http://localhost:5000`